German cover letter guide – beat ATS systems & get noticed by local employers

 It still helps you to get an interview

-Even if hiring managers will never glance over it, more & more companies are using Application Tracking Systems (ATS).
+Even if hiring managers will never glance over it, most companies are using an Application Tracking Systems (ATS).
 It’s a piece of software that automates part of the recruiting process.
 Its purpose is to filter most applicants so the actual human HR manager only need to assess a few profiles for interviews.

 ATS will compare requirements set by HR with what is on your CV and… your cover letter!
 It will search for the right keywords and compare them with the initial job ad.